Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4500 Gold
 - Breastplate

+**Charges**: This item has 4 charges and regains all charges when you finish a long rest.

-**Supercharge**: You can dash as a bonus action.
+**Supercharge**: You can spend two charges to dash as a bonus action.
 At the end of your turn, you reduce the speed of creatures within 5 feet of you an amount equal to half the feet you traveled this turn.
-Once this action is used, it cannot be used again until 30 seconds pass.
+Once this action is used.

 **Health**: You gain maximum health equal to your level.